MicrosoftDocs/fabric-docs/docs/real-time-analytics/onelake-mirroring.md

 ## Enable availability in OneLake

 Creating one logical copy of your data in OneLake is a two-step process.
 You enable OneLake availability in your KQL database or table, then expose the data by creating a OneLake shortcut.
-To create the shortcut, see [Create shortcut](#create-shortcut).
+To create the shortcut, see [How-to: Create a OneLake shortcut](../onelake/create-onelake-shortcut.md).

 1. To enable data availability, browse to the details page of your KQL database or table.
 1. Next to **OneLake folder** in the **Database details** pane, select the **Edit** (pencil) icon.